ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > owned by the LSP-as-Alice, wait for the client to come online, then swap the fund
 > with client-as-Bob to get liquidity from LSP to client, then complete the offline
 > receive with the client.
+> Future revisions of this specification may describe such flows.

 ### Actors